-- Chloe Anthias (Member Society, WMDA) - Joerg Halter (Member Society, EBMT)
+- Chloe Anthias (Member Society, WMDA) end of first term: July 1, 2020 - Nina Worel (Member Society, EBMT) end of first term: July 1, 2021

-Vanderson Rocha completed his term as Co-Chair in July 2017.
+Jorg Halter completed his term as Co-Chair in July 2018.

-The Donor Issues Committee did not meet in person in 2017 but continues to work on important projects.
+The Donor Issues Committee did not meet in person in 2018, but continues work on important projects.
+In March 2019 an in-person meeting took place at the EBMT Annual meeting in Frankfurt.

-During 2017, the Donor Issues Committee completed the following projects:
+During 2018 and 2019, the Donor Issues Committee completed the following projects:

-• Participated in the 2017 Workshop in Riyadh (Section 4.2.2.4).
+- Participation in the 2018 Workshop in Casablanca (Section 4.2.2.5). - Participation in the 2018 Workshop in Beijing (Section 4.2.2.6). - Participation in the 2019 Workshop in Asuncion (Section 4.2.2.7). - Publication of donor suitability criteria for pediatric or elderly donors and donors with health disorders.
+The broad project aims to provide recommendations on donor suitability criteria for related donors who would not qualify as healthy, volunteer, unrelated donors.

-- Develop donor suitability criteria for pediatric or elderly donors and donors with health disorders.
-The broad project aims to provide recommendations on donor suitability criteria for donors who would not qualify as healthy, volunteer, unrelated donors. - This initiative began during a Donor Outcome Workshop in Vienna in September 2013.
-Two papers on non-infectious health disorders and pediatric donors have already been published. - O Work on recommendations related to infectious diseases started during the 2016 workshop in Tel Aviv.
-The manuscript is being prepared for publication by the participants on this workshop in close collaboration with experienced colleagues working in regions with endemic diseases (e.g. Latin America and Asia), the WMDA, infectious disease specialists involved in the HSCT field, and the European Centre for Disease Prevention and Control (ECDC).
+Work on recommendations related to infectious diseases started during a 2016 workshop in Tel Aviv.
+The manuscript is being prepared for publication by the workshop participants in close collaboration with experienced colleagues working in regions with endemic diseases (e.g. Latin America and Asia), the WMDA, infectious disease specialists involved in the HCT field, and the European Centre for Disease Prevention and Control (ECDC).
 One important aim is to connect already available sources of information.

-The Donor Issues Committee identified the following projects for initiation during 2018:
+The Donor Issues Committee identified the following projects for initiation during 2020: